stephanedorotich/GroupProjectTeamN/README.md

 - Draw sketches for our horizontal tasks based on our learnings from the Affinity Diagramming session
 - Develop a horizontal prototype for 6 tasks
 - Ensure correctness of the final low-fidelity prototype
-- Review the stage report
 - Present the Prototyping Discussion
 - Present the Cognitive Walkthrough Analysis
+- Review work done by all team members
 - Submit the deliverables

 #### Stéphane Dorotich:
 - Facilitate team meetings and write minutes for them
+- Connected affinity diagram themes
 - Draw a new sketch for 'Drone Status' based on our learnings from the Affinity Diagramming session
 - Develop a vertical prototype for 'Drone Status'
 - Present the Ideation Process